Probate Q&A Series

 1. Detailed Answer

-When multiple heirs inherit real estate in North Carolina, they hold the property as tenants in common.
+When multiple heirs inherit real estate in North Carolina, they hold the property as tenants in common, subject to the estate administration process.
 Settling a sale of that property under probate law requires careful coordination.
 Co-owners must navigate fiduciary duties, court approvals and statutory processes to complete a valid sale.
 Below are the core steps and legal requirements you should understand:

 a.
 Determine the Personal Representative and Estate Status